 The Sonepur Cattle Fair or Sonepur Mela (Hindi: सोनपुर मेला) is one of Asia’s largest cattle fairs and is held in the Indian state of Bihar, in a small village Sonepur (Sonpur) near Patna.
 The fair starts on Kartik Purnima (the full moon day) in November and lasts for around a month.
-It begins as a religious Hindu festival with thousands of pilgrims taking a ritual bath in Gandak river, near its confluence with the Ganges, on the full moon day.
-Spiritual activities are the main point of Sonepur Mela for a couple of days.
-When all pilgrims are gone back to their towns and villages the religious event transforms itself into a large trade fair and amusement park.
+It begins as a religious Hindu festival with thousands of pilgrims taking a ritual bath in Gandak river, near its confluence with the Ganges.
+Spiritual activities are the main point of Sonepur Mela for the first couple of days.
+When all pilgrims are gone back to their towns and villages the religious event transforms itself into a large farmers’ trade fair and amusement park.

 Together with commercial activities there are many entertainment options available.
 A festive, carnival atmosphere prevails – giant ferries wheels, numerous rides, wells of deaths, circuses and various performance shows offer amusement for families, children, women and men.